smith-sj/27/README.md

 ### DIAMOND STAIRS

-3 o's are stacked diagonally from one corner to the opposite and from bottom to top.
+3 tokens are stacked diagonally from one corner to the opposite, and from the bottom plane to the top.
 This is called "diamond stairs" and is awarded 1 point.

 ```